Dental School Admissions Consulting

 Carleen Eaton, M.D.

 Dr. Eaton, founder of Prehealthadvising Admissions Consulting, is a graduate of the UCLA School of Medicine and has advised hundreds of successful applicants to medical, dental, veterinary and other health programs.
 She is also the author of Getting into Medical School for Dummies.

 Dr. Mauriello founded and ran an admissions consulting company for seven years before beginning her studies at Keck.
 While in med school, Dr. Mauriello interviewed applicants and served as a voting member of the school’s admissions committee.

 B.S. - Oklahoma State

-Dr. Crawford Ciglar has over ten years’ experience working in higher education and extensive experience advising applicants on admission to medical school and PA programs, as well as dental, veterinary, optometry, and other health programs.
+Dr. Ciglar has over ten years of experience in higher education and is the former Executive Director of the Office of Prehealth Professions and Advising at Northeastern State University.
+She has extensive experience advising applicants to medical school and PA programs, as well as dental, veterinary, optometry, and other health programs.